-- The fuel caps are hinged and do not require a key.
+- The fuel cap is hinged and does not require a key.
 Press the release button on the side of the cap and swing it open for fueling. - Make sure the nozzle is equipped with an automatic shutoff valve.
 Then put the nozzle in the fuel fill opening and make sure it stays in contact with the fuel fill fitting during the entire fueling operation. - Fill the tank until the shutoff valve in the pump nozzle clicks and automatically stops the fuel flow. - Remove the nozzle and close the cap.